 There is no insurance company that will cover pre-existing conditions.
 None.

 What each company defines as a pre-existing condition can change what they will pay out on a claim.
 The best advice is to do some research if your dog or cat has one.
 But generally, a pre-existing condition is an injury or illness that is present before the policy began, or that exists before the end of the waiting period.
 The waiting period is a time frame after the beginning of the policy in which any illnesses or accidents are not covered, and will range from company to company.

 These conditions can be anything from respiratory and digestive problems, to allergies, cancer, or diabetes, and can be very tricky.
 For instance, there are cases where the insurance company might go further back than the time frame that the policy stated when you had enrolled to look for evidence of the condition.
 An eye problem today might be traced back to allergies that were treated 2 years ago.

 This problem of pre-existing conditions, and when they might have begun, can be eliminated if your pet was already covered throughout most of their life.
 The younger your pet is when insured, the less chance there is of an illness or disease occurring during those first few weeks or months of enrollment, therein ensuring that anything that comes up later is covered under your policy.

 When you are staring at a cute baby animal, thinking ahead may be tough.
 They are vibrant and healthy, and ready to conquer the world.
-But they do not stay young forever, and caring for them may not always be so easy.
+But they do not stay young forever, and caring for their wellness & health needs may not always be so easy.
 Problems can arise and accidents can occur that are beyond your control.
 Take a moment, and think about how you can ensure that your new best friend can have the best of care in the worst of times.